thor-harsh/Project--R-20/README.md

 <table>

 **In this project We'll use the Bank Authentication Data Set from the UCI repository**.<br></br>
+Here we make use of neuralnet and randomforest model to do this project.<br>
 Data were extracted from images that were taken for the evaluation of an authentication procedure for banknotes.<br></br>
 **The data consists of 5 columns**:<br>